openpmix/openpmix/docs/installing-pmix/quickstart.rst

 Compiling support for specific compilers and environments may require additional command line flags when running ``configure``.
-See the README file for more details.
+See the :ref:`compiler flags <install-configure-compilers-and-flags-label>` entry for more details.

 Note that VPATH builds are fully supported.
 For example:

 .. code-block:: sh